nonblocking/mashroom/README.md

   * Delivering of Theme and Portal App resources via CDN
   * Admin Toolbar to create pages and place Apps via Drag'n'Drop
   * **Hot reload** of (local) *Portal Apps* in development mode
+  * MCP server that allows coding agents to register and place *Portal Apps* on pages

 #### Core